StefanGrimminck/ES6-T62/assignment3/paper_old.md

 In both cases we first read the LED controller register with the `read_buf` function, wich we covered in part 1.

 To set the LEDS in the right mode we use Table 10 in the datahseet as a reference for our bit manipulation.
-As seen below we'll conrtoll LED [8 - 15] wich correspond with LED [1 - 8] on the LPC board.
+As seen below we'll control LED [8 - 15] wich correspond with LED [1 - 8] on the LPC board.

 ![LS0 to LS3 - LED selector regsiters](https://github.com/StefanGrimminck/ES6-T62/blob/master/assignment3/part2/LS_selector_registers.PNG?raw=true)